 Uses For Gazyva

-Obinutuzumab injection is used in combination with chlorambucil to treat chronic lymphocytic leukemia (CLL), which is a cancer of the white blood cells.
+Obinutuzumab injection is used together with other medicines to treat chronic lymphocytic leukemia (CLL) and follicular lymphoma, which are cancers of the blood.
 It interferes with the growth of cancer cells, which are eventually destroyed by the body.
 Obinutuzumab is an antineoplastic agent (cancer medicine).